Yoast SEO & Yoast SEO Premium analysis Glossary of terms

 Examples of related keyphrases in Yoast SEO

-Related keyphrases on a page about [puppy training] could be [commands], [rewards], [behaviour].
+Related keyphrases on a page about [puppy training] could be [commands], [rewards], [behavior].
 Those words don’t carry the same meaning, but it’s very likely you’ll discuss these points in your text.
 If you’re a good writer, you probably will, even without Yoast SEO!
 But if you want to make sure you mention these terms often enough, use Yoast SEO Premium.
 Decide which phrases are also important to bring across your message and for which keyphrases, other than your focus keyphrase, you’d like your post to rank.

 Word form – morphology – recognition